 SPED 5700G - Practicum in Teaching Special Education

-An advanced course to assess and develop teaching skills in various special education settings under supervision in the field.
+An advanced course to assess and develop teaching skills in various special education settings under supervision in the field and in an integrative seminar.
 Individual conferences to review teaching strategies, materials, and techniques.
-Department permission required.